airyhq/airy/docs/docs/guides/contributing-components.md

 5. frontend-inbox
 6. frontend-control-center

-Airy's real value comes from the additional components you can install through our marketplace in the Control Center UI of your Airy Instance.
+Airy's real value comes from the additional components you install through our marketplace in the Control Center UI of your Airy Instance.
 This documentation is on the processes we follow to create, update and store our components.

-## Components
+## A Component

 Airy is designed to support a plug-and-play architecture.
-Components can be added like blocks in the cluster.
+Components once installed are be added as pods your cluster.
 Components can provide four kinds of functionality:

 1. Connector - i.e Rasa, DialogFlow - that [DEFINE]
 2. Source - i.e., Facebook, WhatsApp, SMS -
 3. API - i.e
 4. User Interface - i.e

-As a technical artifact, a component is a containerized application (we use Docker) packaged using Helm.
+As a technical artifact, a component is a containerized application (we use Docker) that is packaged and installed using Helm.

-The Helm charts and details about all components (except "Core" components) are stored in an external repository managed by Airy called [airy-/airy-components](https://github.com/airyhq/airy-/airy-components).
-Each directory represents a component.
+The Helm charts and details about all components (except "Core" components) are stored in an external repository managed by Airy called [airy-components](https://github.com/airyhq/airy-/airy-components).
+This repository is made up directories, where each directory represents a component.

 ## Component File Structure